 U.S. Bank is among the top five largest banks in the United States, has more than 600 locations in California, and offers 24/7 phone support.

 It provides a wide range of services, such as online and mobile banking.
-It’s best known for its checking accounts, including the Gold Account and Silver Account that earns interest.
+It’s best known for its checking accounts, including the Gold Account and Silver Account which earns interest.
 The bank offers financial planning to help customers meet their long-term goals and retire comfortably.

-In addition to the West Coast, U.S. Bank has locations throughout the Midwest and East coast of Florida.
+In addition to the West Coast, U.S. Bank has locations throughout the Midwest and East Coast of Florida.